brookebradley31/cyclistic-case-study/README.md

 * Casual riders go for longer rides than members on average (21.79 mins vs. 11.95 mins).
-* The average ride length of casual riders is around 82% longer than the average ride length of annual members'.
+* The average ride length of casual riders is around 82% longer than the average ride length of annual members.

 ### Weekly Trends
 <p align="center">